 Scroll down the page and you’ll spot “Lifetime membership”, and your own personal tally:

-In this example, the traveller is just over two thirds of the way to achieving Lifetime Silver, and needs to earn a further 2,290 status credits to lock-in Silver for life.
+In this example, the traveller has earned about 72% of the status credits required to achieve Lifetime Silver, and needs to earn a further 1,961 status credits to lock-in Silver for life.

 For seriously high flyers, Qantas Lifetime Gold can also be yours after amassing 14,000 status credits – but for many people, Qantas Lifetime Silver, paired with an airport lounge membership or the right credit card, can be just as useful and twice as easy to achieve.